-Digital literacy refers to the skills needed to live, learn and work in a society where communication and access to information is dominated by digital technologies like mobile phones.
-However, the benefits brought about through these diverse technologies can be easily overshadowed by deliberate misuse that harms others or disrupts learning.
+Digital literacy refers to the skills needed to live, learn and work in a society where communication and access to information is mediated by digital technologies like mobile phones.
+The benefits brought about through these diverse technologies can, however, be easily overshadowed by deliberate misuse that harms others or disrupts learning.